6.4.2. Grants awarded without calls for proposals ('Direct award')

 DIRECT MANAGEMENT AND INDIRECT MANAGEMENT WITH EX-ANTE CONTROLS:

-The prior approval of the relevant services of the European Commission must be sought for use of the direct award procedure.
+Prior approval of the relevant services of the European Commission must be sought for use of the direct award procedure in the cases a), c), d) and f) below.
+In the cases b) and e) below the European Commission must be informed about the direct award (event to be reported).

 The negotiation report (Annex A10a) must be submitted for approval to the relevant services of the European Commission, which must decide whether or not to accept the negotiation result.